-You will be able to use a button to give yourself an IV opioid.
-This is called a patient controlled analgesia pump.
-This pump is very safe and we enter a lock out dose so that you cannot give yourself too much medication.
-It is important that only you push the button as only you know how much pain you are feeling.
-If there are exceptions to this practice, we will discuss with you, your family and your nurse at the time.
+You will have an IV opioid pain medication available upon request.
 You will also receive other IV medications given by your nurses.
 When you receive these IV medications, they should work quickly to help your pain.
-They do not last as long as oral (given by mouth) medications, so as soon as you start tolerating solid food, we start to change your medications to oral ones.
+They do not last as long as oral (given by mouth) medications, so as soon as you start tolerating solid food the first night, we start to change your medications to oral ones.
 They last longer and actually work better than the IV medications.
-While you are on all of these medications, you will be connected to a monitor to evaluate your heart rate and breathing.
+While you are on all these medications, you will be connected to a monitor to evaluate your heart rate and breathing.
 The information from the monitor helps us to deliver the medications safely.